-When you hike as much as I do, you pick up a few good trekking tips along the way.
-Long-distance hiking is one of my favourite vacations.
+When you hike as much as I do, you pick up a few good trekking tips along the way besides drinking plenty of water.
+Long-distance hiking is one of my favorite vacations.
 This ‘active relaxation’ holiday is rejuvenating.
 Not to mention addictive.
 I now do at least one every year.

-While I’ve LOVED my long-distance treks – Tour du Mont Blanc, Everest Base Camp, Wicklow Way, West Highland Way, the Alta Via 1 and Cinque Terre, both in Itay and, most recently, the Dana to Petra trek in Jordan, I’ve also had rough spots on some of them.
+While I’ve LOVED all my long-distance trekking experiences – Tour du Mont Blanc, Everest Base Camp, Wicklow Way, West Highland Way, the Alta Via 1 and Cinque Terre, both in Itay and, most recently, the Dana to Petra trek in Jordan, I’ve also had rough spots on some of them.